jepstein-eagle/adaptable/packages/adaptable/readme/functions/column-filter-function.md

 The Column Filter ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `ColumnFilter`) Function facilitates creating powerful, dynamic filters for any column in AdapTable.

-This is a very straightforward function that allows you to see at a glance which columns have filters applied to them , together with an option to clear them.
+It also provides a way for users to see at a glance which columns have filters applied to them, together with an option to clear them (or turn them into reusable [User Filters](./user-filter-function.md)).

-Note
+### Filtering
+Each column in Adaptable - which is marked as filterable - has a filter dropdown which allows for quick filter selection.

+Users can create as many filter items as they want and the grid will automatically update so that it only displays rows that match the filters set for the column.

+See the [AdapTable Filtering Guide](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/guides/adaptable-filtering-guide.md) for detailed lists of the many different types of Filters that can be created.

+### Managing Column Filters
+To remove all the filters for a column click the 'Clear' button in the Filter Dropdown or in the Column Filter Toolbar.

+The caption (in the Column Header) is bold and italicised for any columns that are filtered.

-You are also able to see which columns are being filtered by setting the indicateFilteredColumns property to true.
+> You are also able to see which columns are being filtered by setting the indicateFilteredColumns property to true.
 This will render the header cell text of filtered columns to be bold and italicised.

+Auto-apply filter is available.

+### Saving and Re-Using Column Filters

-Column Filters cannot be saved for re-use (though any column filters active when the application closes will be re-applied on restart
+Any active column filters when the system closes are immediately re-applied on startup.

-If you want to re-use a Column Filter then click the Save button to convert them it a named - and subsequently re-usable - User Filter (see below)
+If you don't want this then you can set it.

+Column Filters cannot be saved for re-use.
+In order to save - and then re-use - Column Filters in other functions (e.g. Advanced Search), click the save button in the top of the Filter Form which will convert the Column Filter into a named - and re-usable [User Filter](./user-filter-function.md).
-You can either use the Column Filter popup or the Column Filter Function Toolbar.
-If using the toolbar, you can click the 'Clear button to remove the currently applied filters.

-Tip
-If you dont want to use AdapTable's Filter Form and prefer to use that provided by the underlying vendor grid, then set the useAdaptableFilterForm property to false in Filter Options.
+> If you dont want to use AdapTable's Filter Form and prefer to use that provided by the underlying vendor grid, then set the useAdaptableFilterForm property to false in Filter Options.

+Column Filters can be cleared either by using the Column Filter Popup, Toolbar or ToolPanel.

 #### Quick Filter Bar